PowerMax

 After deploying thisMachineConfig

-Alternatively, you can check the status of the multipath service by entering the following command in each worker nodes.
+Alternatively, you can check the status of the multipath service by running the following command on each worker node.

 sudo multipath -ll